Baltic Germans: Independent Baltic states

 As a result of the Russian Revolution of 1917 and the subsequent Russian Civil War, many Baltic Germans fled to Germany.
 After 1919, many Baltic Germans felt obliged to depart the newly independent states for Germany, but many stayed as ordinary citizens.

-In 1925 there were 70,964 Germans in Latvia (3.6%) and 62,144 in 1935 (3.2% of population).
+In 1925, there were 70,964 Germans in Latvia (3.6%) and 62,144 in 1935 (3.2% of population).
 Riga remained by far the largest German center with 38,523 Germans residing there in 1935, while Tallinn then had 6,575 Germans.

 While the German landed class soon lost most of their lands after the agrarian reforms, they continued to work in their professions and to lead their companies.
 German cultural autonomy was respected.
 The Committee of the German Baltic Parties in Latvia and Deutsch-baltische Partei in Estland in Estonia participated in elections and won seats.

-At the same time, as both young states built their institutions this often reduced the status of their minorities.
+At the same time, as both young states built their institutions, this often reduced the status of their minorities.
 In Latvia, children of mixed marriages were registered as Latvians while in Estonia they took the nationality of their fathers, who increasingly were Estonians.
 This quickly reduced the number of German children.
 German place names were eliminated from public use.
 German congregations lost their churches.
 Tallinn Cathedral was given to an Estonian congregation in 1927.
 After the 1923 referendum St. James's Cathedral in Riga was lost and Riga Cathedral taken away after another referendum in 1931.

 Agrarian reforms

-At the start of independence Baltic Germans owned 58% of land in Estonia and 48% in Latvia.
+At the start of independence, Baltic Germans owned 58% of land in Estonia and 48% in Latvia.
 Radical agrarian reforms were implemented in both countries to break German power and to distribute land to the veterans of independence wars and landless peasants.
 This largely destroyed the landed class of German noble families and their economic base.

-On October 10, 1919 the Estonian parliament expropriated 1,065 estates (96.6% of all estates).
-March 1, 1926 law set the compensation to the former owners of arable land at about 3% of its market value and no compensation at all for the forests.
-This almost instantly bankrupted the German noble class, even if they were allowed to keep some 50 ha of their lands.
+On October 10, 1919, the Estonian parliament expropriated 1,065 estates (96.6% of all estates).
+The law of March 1, 1926 set the compensation to the former owners of arable land at about 3% of its market value and no compensation at all for the forests.
+This almost instantly bankrupted the German noble class, even if they were allowed to keep some 50 hectares of their lands.